 Such posts can be at:

 For individuals with recent degree qualifications with or without experience, the job titles include:

-Some new graduates in nutrition, get a taste for work in the NHS as dietetic assistants or health care assistants.
+Some new graduates in nutrition get a taste for work in the NHS as dietetic assistants or health care assistants.
 This is a very useful way to develop competency in the application of nutrition to professional practice.
-Such graduates may go on to study dietetics at postgraduate level.
+Such graduates may go on to study nutrition and/or dietetics at postgraduate level.

 2. At senior or strategic level